ElisaCovato/Applications-Of-Classification-Models/README.md

-# Machine Learning applied to text analysis
+# Application of classification algorithims
 This project is based on the [course project material for the ML Udacity course UD120](https://github.com/udacity/ud120-projects).
 The aim is to apply different ML _classification_ algorithms to some datasets.

 ### Mini Project 1